RnbWd/electron-bin/README.md

 ## Installation

-Download and install the latest build of electron for your OS

-~~and add it to your projects `package.json` as a `devDependency`~~
+Download and install the latest build of electron for your OS ~~and add it to your projects `package.json` as a `devDependency`~~

-Add it to your **HOME DIRECTORY** - eg: `~/.electron/`, so that you don't have 1000000000 copies of electron downloaded while you're trying to test / use many apps at the same time.
+Add it to your **HOME DIRECTORY** - eg: `~/.electron/`, so that you don't have 1000000000 copies of electron on your machine while you experimenting with black magic.

 ```
 npm install electron-bin --save-dev